-BATASnatin’s Atty Ranny Randolf B. Libayan is going to court to address the copyright infringement allegations against him by Facebook and Ivana Alawi.
+BATASnatin’s Atty Ranny Randolf B. Libayan will go to court to address the copyright infringement allegations against him by Facebook and Ivana Alawi.
 Facebook limited Atty Libayan’s page after Alawi flagged his content criticizing her mendicancy prank for copyright violations.
 However, Atty Libayan maintained he observed fair use under the Philippine laws.

 Facebook put back five of Atty Libayan’s videos to respond to the demand letter he sent them, stating he’ll file a case if Facebook doesn’t restore his privileges on the social media platform.
 But his followers, as well as some content creators, encouraged him to pursue legal action still.
 According to Atty Libayan, he also wants to get answers why Facebook unjustly penalized him.